agnes-riviere/ginette/application/mini-LOMOS/User_guide.md

 10
 _____________________________________________________________________________________________________________________________

-4) Add field data with the following format: sensor-name_point_dd_MM_YY.csv
+4) Add field data.
+There must be 2 ".csv" files (one for pressure and one for temeratures) with the following format: sensor-name_point_dd_MM_YY.csv

 -------------------------------------
-example :
+example (respectively for temperature and pressure) : t502_Point1_07_11_14.csv p502_Point1_07_11_14.csv
-t502_Point1_07_11_14.csv

 The format of the pressure differential file is :
 #,dates,pressure_differential [m],temperature in stream [C],
 1,04/11/2014 17:00:00,1.184,11.516,
+etc.

 The format of the temperature file is :
 #,dates,temperature depth 1 [C],temperature depth 2 [C],temperature depth 3 [C],temperature depth 4 [C],
 1,04/11/2014 17:00:00,12.775,12.92,13.69,13.112,
+etc.
 _____________________________________________________________________________________________________________________________

 5) Launch the screening of multiple experiments of temperature and pressure in the HZ with the awk script inversion.awk from the terminal: